-Data by Race
+Data by Race and/or by Ethnicity

-In MICAs which use population as the denominator for calculating rates, counts by race are available for all geographies.
-Rates by race are available for the state, all 115 counties and all the county-based regional geographic categories, which include the Behavioral Risk Factor Surveillance System (BRFSS), Local Public Health Agency (LPHA), and Regional Planning Commission (RPC) areas.
-Rates by race are also available for the city of Kansas City.
-Rates by race are not available for the cities of Independence, Joplin or Eastern Jackson County or for ZIP code and census tract geographies.
-Rates by race can only be viewed using the Basic Race option in the Choose Your Data section of the query page.
-The Basic Race option provides data for Whites, African-Americans, and the total population.
+Rates by Basic Race are available for the state, all 115 counties and all the county-based regional geographic categories, which include the Behavioral Risk Factor Surveillance System (BRFSS), Local Public Health Agency (LPHA), and Regional Planning Commission (RPC) areas.
+Rates by Basic Race are also available for the city of Kansas City.
+Rates by Basic Race are not available for the cities of Independence, Joplin or Eastern Jackson County or for ZIP code and census tract geographies.

 In MICAs which do not use population as the denominator for rate calculations, rates by race are available for all available geographies using both the Basic Race and the Expanded Race options.
 These MICAs include the Birth MICA, Pregnancy MICA, and all five WIC MICAs.